microsoft/pai/grafana/README.md

 # Runtime Requirements

 It doesn't require much resources, a normal PC with [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) installed is ok.
+Usually it takes 0.04% of CPU utilization, about 28MB of memory usage.
+Disk consumption is tiny.

 # Trouble Shooting and Q&A